This post: Your guide to want-need-wear-read ideas + a printable Christmas wish list.

 Who says kids don’t like getting clothes for Christmas?

-My kids have never complained about the “something to wear” section of their wish list.
+My kids have yet to complain about the “something to wear” section of their wish list.

 Of course, “something to wear” isn’t just clothes.